College Prep Pass

 - Essay feedback within 72 hours

-- Live classes for PSAT, SAT, ACT, and AP
+- Streaming classes for PSAT, SAT, ACT, and AP

 - College checklist to keep track of deadlines

 College Prep Pass gives you access to prep classes, videos, practice questions, and application information.
 It's designed for busy students to help them (and their families) navigate the entire journey to college.
 Getting into your dream school likely means prepping for multiple tests, like the PSAT, SAT, ACT, and AP exams.
 You'll also have to create stand-out applications with excellent admissions essays.
 College Prep Pass can help with each step by giving you access to prep resources for all 4 tests as well as help with admissions essays, deadlines, and choosing the right school.
 By the time you submit, you'll be completely ready for college.